akhoury/ginx/README.md

 	  * 'persistent' defaults to true, whether your program will persist file positions to a local file in ./tmp/stored.cursors
 	  * 'fieldsToObjects' defaults to false, whether the program will attempt to parse every column to its corresponding object, i.e Date, Number, or Null - if turned to True, it may impact the performance depending on Number and Size of files getting parsed.
 	  * 'storageFile' defaults to ./tmp/stored.cursors, which file you want to store the cursors in
+		* 'originalText' - defaults to false, a boolean, if true, it will augment each row JSON object with its original text on an __originalText property

 ##parser.parseLine(line, rowCallback, options={})##